AtulPrakash007/Twitter-Splash-Animation/README.md

 Launch App like Twitter bird splash animation.

 Developed using:
-Xcode 9
+Xcode 9 ---
-Swift 4
+Swift 4 ---
-iOS target 8.0
+iOS target 8.0 ---
-Universal
+Universal ---
+Removed Safe area layout guides --- As per requirement activate it again.

 The Code contains the comments required to understand the variables and functions.